-Start SMART NY – Sensible Marijuana Access through Regulated Trade – is a campaign dedicated to ending marijuana prohibition in New York.
-The campaign aims to stop the ineffective, racially biased, and unjust enforcement of marijuana prohibition and to create a new, well-regulated, and inclusive marijuana industry that is rooted in racial and economic justice.
-DPA created this campaign in partnership with groups dedicated to ending marijuana prohibition.
+DPA created this campaign in partnership with groups dedicated to ending the ineffective, racially biased, and unjust enforcement of marijuana prohibition and create in its place a new, well-regulated, and inclusive marijuana industry that is rooted in racial and economic justice.

 In 2016, New York became the 23rd state to roll out its medical marijuana program.
 But this is not enough.
 Patients still struggle to gain access to their medication.
 The law has been criticized as being one of the most restrictive and burdensome programs in the country.

+DPA is dedicated to improving legal access to medical marijuana for patients with chronic and debilitating illnesses in New York State.
 In 2016, we successfully amended regulations, which now allow nurse practitioners and physician's assistants to certify patients for medical marijuana.
 We also advocated for chronic pain to be added as a qualifying condition for medical marijuana – a huge victory for patients and boost for the program.

 If passed, the MRTA would improve the medical marijuana program by expanding the forms of cannabis available in the program, increasing the qualifying conditions, and much more.